nealey/homepage/papers/html-tutorial.md

+---
-Title: The 3-minute HTML tutorial
+title: The 3-minute HTML tutorial
+---

 As computer formats go, HTML is easy and logical.
 It's all just text that you can edit with any basic text editor, like gedit under Gnome, or